How to be Content (Part 1)

 I created an interactive pamphlet to guide the readers towards contentment with 10 steps.

-Readers are instructed to write down the thoughts as they follow along.
-During this process, they are forced to take a step back and have a conversation with themselves to uncover the root cause behind why they are unhappy.
+Readers are instructed to write down their thoughts as they follow along.
+During this process, they are asked to take a step back and have a conversation with themselves to uncover the root cause behind the struggle.
 This exercise of self-exploration and developing constructive solutions will help people regain inner peace.

 How it Works

-Readers follow the steps in the pamphlet, and fill in the blanks as they go.
-Once they have found the solution to their problem, they can stop there and pull out the piece of paper with their writings.
+Readers follow the steps in the pamphlet and fill in the blanks as they go.
+Once they have found the solution to their problem, they can stop there and pull out the piece of paper with their writing.

 Readers then keep that piece of paper as a reminder to fulfill the commitment that they've made to help them achieve contentment.
 The pamphlet can then be reused by other people by inserting a new piece of paper.